kbgarcia8/weather-app-api/README.md

 Knowledge of asynchronous code, API fetch, async and await are utilizes in this project
 ### <u>Action Tracker</u>
 1. Form Validation using JS
+    - <s>accept alphanumeric, spaces, aposthrope and hypen pattern only</s>
+    - style in  valid and valid input borders
 2. API Data Fetch Test
     - Extract data needed
     - Display data on HTML elements